CKalitin/ckalitin.github.io/_posts/2024-12-27-esp32-adc-characterization.md

 ![Little difference was found between all the attenuation values.]({{site.url}}/assets/images/esp32-adc-characterization/Atten-12.jpg){: height="320" .align-center}
 <i>Little difference was found between all the attenuation values.</i>

 I <a href="https://github.com/CKalitin/ESP32-WROOM-32D/blob/master/ADC-Self-Calibration/src/main.cpp">wrote some firmware</a> inspried by the Github repo above that automatically tested the ADC given a range of DAC values.
-This was before I found out the DAC is not trustworthy to output specific voltages within ~0.1V in most of the range - I needed ~0.01V precision.
+This was before I found out the DAC is not trustworthy to output specific voltages within ~0.1V in most of the range while I needed ~0.01V precision.

 With that firmware, I automatically tested the attenuation values of 0 dB, 2.5dB, and 12dB to see if there was any difference and found none.
 Attenuation is essentially signal boosting, and I was using a small jumper cable, so it made little difference.
 However, when swapping out the jumper cable for a short paper clip I found that the noise was reduced.
 When I get into designing PCBs I'm sure I'll understand this phenomenon better.